KristinnGodfrey/reboot-hack-2020-Apoca-AR/README.md

 ![Cover](cover.jpg)

 ## What it is
 Apoca AR simulates a prediction of the world of 2070 if the climate crisis isn't fought harder.
-Standing in an Apoca AR viable spot; people will be able to see into the future in the midst of a climate catastrophe, based on underlying data given from Iceland weather statistics.
+Standing in an Apoca AR viable spot; people will be able to see into the future in the midst of a climate catastrophe, based on underlying data.

 ## Data used
+Our data was extracted from the Icelandic meteorological office: [vedur.is](http://vedur.is)
 ![data.txt](data.png)

 ## Live demo